Skip to content

 5 - ParamName

-Name of a parameter to the action selected in the previous column.
+The name of a parameter for the action selected in the previous column.
 See Params for more details.

 6 - ParamType

-The type of a parameter determines valid input for the next ParamValue column.
+The type of a parameter determines the valid input for the ParamValue column.

 • variable - ParamValue is a variable name.
-Actual value is read from the variable.
+The actual value is read from the variable.

 • Map Name - ParamValue is a column name from the given Map.
-Usually this feature is used for data driven testing.
+This feature is usually used for data-driven testing.

 7 - ParamValue

-This columns defines actual values passed to actions.
-Depends on the ParamType.
+This column defines the actual values passed to actions.
+Its value depends on the ParamType.

-In addition to these columns there may be any number of other columns used for storing supplementary data, comments, calculations, thoughts etc. Additional columns may be utilized for script itself (i.e. contain expected values or reference data).
+In addition to these columns, you can have any number of other columns for storing supplementary data, comments, calculations, thoughts, etc. These additional columns can be used by the script itself (e.g., to contain expected values or reference data).

 Adding Custom Columns

-By default RVL always displays column H. It is sometimes useful (to store temp value, add a note etc).
+By default, RVL always displays column H. This is sometimes useful (e.g., to store a temporary value or add a note).

-One may show more columns.
-To do this open the file (i.e. Main.rvl.xlsx) in the spreadsheet editor or Excel and define some values in columns I, J etc respectively:
+You can show more columns.
+To do this, open the file (e.g., Main.rvl.xlsx) in a spreadsheet editor like Excel and define some values in columns I, J, etc.:

 Excel Columns